zage-inc/ZageIOS/README.md

 }
 ```

 Next, in the handler you'll use to open the Zage payment process, call the openPayment method in the Zage object you created and pass in your payment token, onSuccess callback, and onExit callback, along with any other functionality you wish to include.
-Be aware that the onSuccess function will return a serialized version of the JSON object returned by the web hook you used to create the payment token.
+Be aware that the onSuccess callback will return a serialized version of the JSON object returned by the web hook you used to create the payment token.

 ```
 @objc private func didTapButton() {